signalogic/SigSRF_SDK/mediaTest_readme.md

 XDAIS compliance allows SigSRF codecs to be implemented on coCPU targets with minimal code porting issues.
 In fact, several SigSRF codecs were first implemented on Texas Instruments multicore CPU devices.
 When TI failed to recognize the fundamental industry shift in CPU design towards AI and deep learning and <a href="https://www.linkedin.com/pulse/dsps-dead-jeff-brower/">prematurely purged their DSP core competence and expertise</a>, those codecs were then "back ported" to x86 with minimum hassle and high performance.
 Going forward, other vendors such as ARM clearly recognize the importance of adding low-power, small package size, high performance C code compatible cores to servers, and coCPU architecture considerations will continue to gain in importance.

-Application API interface to SigSRF codecs goes through voplib, which provides a generic API for media encoding and decoding, including DSCodecCreate(), DSCodecEncode(), DSCodecDecode(), and DSCodecDelete() APIs (see the <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/includes/voplib.h" target="_blank">voplib.h header file</a>).
+Application interface to SigSRF codecs is through [voplib](#user-content-voplib), which provides a generic [API interface](https://github.com/signalogic/SigSRF_SDK/blob/master/codecs_readme.md#user-content-apiinterface) for media encoding and decoding, including DSCodecCreate(), DSCodecEncode(), DSCodecDecode(), and DSCodecDelete() APIs (see the <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/includes/voplib.h" target="_blank">voplib.h header file</a>).
 In SigSRF source code, these APIs are used by:

 1) mediaTest reference application (look for x86_mediatest() in [apps/mediaTest/x86_mediaTest.c](https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/x86_mediaTest.c))
 2) packet/media thread processing ([packet_flow_media_proc.c](https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/packet_flow_media_proc.c)), invoked indirectly by the [mediaMin reference application](#user-content-mediamin), via the [pktlib](#user-content-pktlib) shared lib

+The codec readme page has a [software architecture diagram](https://www.github.com/signalogic/SigSRF_SDK/blob/master/codecs_readme.md#user-content-codecsoftwarearchitecturediagram) that shows the relationship between reference applications, voplib, and codecs.

 <a name="3GPPNotes"></a>
 ## 3GPP Reference Code Notes